anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 Then, debugging is almost identical to debugging any other binary - we can set breakpoints, step through code, etc. Keep in mind however, when the debugger is paused you will be unable to interact with the Kernel (i.e. enter any commands, etc) until you continue execution.

 ## Kernel Module Overview

-Below is a code snippet containing the core parts of any Kernel module.
+Below is a code snippet containing the core parts of any kernel module.
 These include `open`, `release`, `init_module`, and `cleanup_module` functions.

-The `init_module` function is called when the module is inserted into the Kernel - typically creates an entry under `/proc` or `/dev` that the user can interact with.
+The `init_module` function is called when the module is inserted into the kernel - typically creates an entry under '/proc/' or '/dev/' that the user can interact with.
 The `cleanup_module` function is called when the kernel module is removed from the kernel - typically will remove whatever entry it created within the `init_module` function logic.

-The `open` function is called when the entry under `/proc` or `/dev` is opened for read/write operations.
+The `open` function is called when the entry is opened for read/write operations.
 While the `release` function is called when that entry is closed.

-The `read` and `write` functions are also important for interacting with the Kernel module, but more on these later.
+The `read` and `write` functions are also important for interacting with the kernel module, but more on these later.

 ```c
 static ssize_t challenge_read(struct file *fp, char *buf, size_t len, loff_t *off)